IsraelCohen54/Peptides-stability-ML-prediction_third-year-project/README.md

 # FinalProject

-Made with Israel Cohen (another student) and supervised by prof. Ron Unger.
+Made with Chananel Hadad (another student) and supervised by prof. Ron Unger.

 background:
 Dr. Itay Koren from Bar-Ilan has conducted a biological reaserch and made data of 22,000 peptides - all 23-anino-acid-long, and a regressive stability score in range (0,6).
 He published his results here https://www.cell.com/cell/pdf/S0092-8674(18)30521-X.pdf